Parliamentary.ai

 Overview

-This bill mandates that UK police forces in England and Wales create and maintain registers of hate crimes targeting individuals with learning difficulties, learning disabilities, and autism.
-These registers will be provided to the Secretary of State, who will determine their format and potential publication.
+This bill mandates that UK police forces in England and Wales maintain a register of hate crimes targeting individuals with learning difficulties, learning disabilities, and autism.
+The data collected will be submitted to the Secretary of State and may be published, with a summary presented to Parliament.

 Description

-- Provide the Secretary of State with copies of these registers on specified dates.
+• Provide the Secretary of State with regular copies of this register.

-Any orders or regulations under this Act will be made by statutory instrument, with draft instruments needing approval from both Houses of Parliament.
+Any orders or regulations under this Act must be approved by both Houses of Parliament.

 Government Spending